 |Format: ||MS Word (.DOCX) |

-The GDPR (General Data Protection Regulation, Regulation (EU) 2016/679) includes detailed rules on the content of contracts between organisations that act as processors of personal data and those that act as sub-processors.
+The GDPR (General Data Protection Regulation, Regulation (EU) 2016/679) and its UK offspring include detailed rules on the content of contracts between organisations that act as processors of personal data and those that act as sub-processors.
 This agreement is designed to help both processors and sub-processors to comply with their obligations under the GDPR.

 Note that we have a separate document for controller-processor contracts.
 To illustrate the different categories of actor here: a social network operator would usually be a controller, while a hosting services reseller providing services to the operator would usually be a processor, and the ultimate provider of the hosting services would be a sub-processor of the reseller.